 - 2 cloves garlic peeled and finely chopped

-- 1 tsp turmeric
+- 1 teaspoon turmeric

-- 1 tsp chilli powder optional
+- 1 teaspoon chilli powder optional

-- 1 tbsp garam masala
+- 1 tablespoon garam masala

-- fresh coriander to serve (optional)
+- fresh coriander chopped, to serve (optional)

-Serve with rice or flatbreads and fresh coriander if liked.
+- Serve with rice or flatbreads and fresh coriander if liked.